StanfordLegion/Legion-SNAP/README.md

   in this implementation are tuned well beyond what a normal user would likely ever be capable of doing to ensure that we can accurately gauge the runtime overhead.
-These kernels are highly optimized to block for caches, and use vector intrinstics and inline assembly code.
-This simply ensures we make an accurate assessment of the Legion runtime's overhead.
+These kernels are highly optimized to block for caches, use vector intrinstics, and use inline assembly code.
+This simply ensures we make an accurate assessment of the Legion runtime's overhead and should not be used in determining the verbosity of the Legion interface.
 * There is one optimization that Legion supports for execution with GPUs that is not available in other programming models.
   Legion's ability to find significant parallelism from sweeps